Recognizing the signs of mental health problems in children and teens

 All children may experience problems with their mood or behavior from time to time.
 In some cases, these problems may be a normal part of a child's stage of development.
-In other cases, behavioral or emotional problems may be understandable reactions to a change in a child's environment or routine, such as sadness after the divorce of parents or the death of someone close to them.
+In other cases, behavioral or emotional problems may be understandable reactions to a change in a child's environment or routines, such as sadness after the divorce of parents or the death of someone close to them.

 When a child's problems persist over a long period of time or begin to interfere with relationships, performance at school or everyday living, these may be signs of a mental health disorder.
 Many people are surprised to learn that mental health problems are relatively common among young people – in fact, they are as common as a fractured limb.